sorobcyrus/ToolBox/README.md

 # ToolBox

- ## I am using this reporsitory to share some of my SQL skills with present and future firends.
+ ## I am using this reporsitory to share some of my SQL skills with present and future friends.